 As it happens, nearly a century ago, women received the right to vote, to equal education, to own property and inherit.
 In short, all of the laws that kept women dependent upon men were eliminated.

 I had a great aunt who was born in the late 1800’s.
 I remember questioning her about the Equal Rights Amendment (ERA) when I was in my teens as it was one of the great debates of the time.
 She was opposed to it.
 Women were already equal in the eyes of the law.
 There is not a single word in the U.S. Constitution that subordinates women.
 The term “man” as used in the Constitution, she explained, is short for “mankind” which inherently includes women.
 For that reason she also felt the 19th Amendment was unnecessary to establish women’s suffrage.

 She knew whereof she spoke.
 Instead of marrying, in the early 1900’s she got a good education, I believe she was graduated from college.
 She started a business school for women in Georgia and ran it successfully until she retired.
 The difference between her and today’s feminists is that she didn’t need or ask for anyone’s permission nor was she dependent upon anyone else’s cooperation or respect.
 No one tried to stop her.
 She was already liberated, merely by her own volition.

 Women who lack that volition are subordinating themselves, not the patriarchy.
 The “patriarchy” is the feminist social construct concocted to blame men for their lack of self-respect, initiative and competitive advantage.

 Nothing any man ever does can liberate you from the self-imposed constraints of your own belief system.
-While unable to change their own mines, for some reason, feminists believe that they are entitled to change men’s minds.
+While unable to change their own minds, for some reason, feminists believe that they are entitled to change men’s minds.
 Think about that.